Fall Prevention

 A Matter of Balance

 This is an evidence-based exercise program for older adults, designed to engage participants in completing exercises as well as interactive group discussion.
 Each week builds on information from the previous week, and participants will learn new strategies to help them achieve great results.
-Program goals focus on reducing the fear of falling, increasing confidence, mobility, strength, and balance.
-The class can be taught in-person or virtually over Zoom.
+Program goals focus on reducing the fear of falling, and increasing confidence, mobility, strength, and balance.
+The class can be taught in-person.

 • In-person classes are held once a week for two hours each week, for 8 weeks.